 Most Common Four-Story Townhouse Floor Plan

 River Park’s southwest location is convenient by car, foot, bike, and Metro.
-We are close to all major highways - 395, 295, Route 1, and the George Washington Memorial Parkway, colloquially known as the G.W.
+We are close to all the major highways — 395, 295, Route 1, and the George Washington Memorial Parkway, colloquially known as the G.W.
 Parkway — with easy access to Georgetown and Capitol Hill.
-Within one block you’ll find the Waterfront Metro, Safeway, CVS, an organic cleaner, restaurants, Enterprise Rent-A-Car, a Capital Bikeshare station, the MarketSW (open from spring to fall), and the Southwest DC Community Farmers Market (open from spring to fall).
+Within one block you’ll find the Waterfront Metro Station, Safeway, CVS, an organic cleaner, restaurants, Enterprise Rent-A-Car, a Capital Bikeshare station, the MarketSW (open from spring to fall), and the Southwest DC Community Farmers Market (open from spring to fall).
 Within just a few further blocks are Arena Stage, The Wharf, the Maine Avenue Fish Market, Audi Field (the future home soccer stadium for D.C.
-United), Nationals Park (the home baseball park for the Washington Nationals), The Yards Park, Titanic Memorial, a public library, schools, churches, restaurants, parks, the Southwest Heritage Trail, marinas, cruise boats, and water taxis.
-River Park is also within walking distance to the National Mall, Smithsonian Institution museums, U.S. Capitol, Tidal Basin, and L’Enfant Plaza as well as the annual Southwest Waterfront Fireworks Festival, which concludes the National Cherry Blossom Festival.
+United), Nationals Park (the home baseball park for the Washington Nationals), The Yards Park, the Titanic Memorial, a public library, schools, churches, more restaurants, parks, the Southwest Heritage Trail, marinas, cruise boats, and water taxis.
+River Park is also within walking distance to the National Mall, Smithsonian Institution museums, the U.S. Capitol, the Tidal Basin, and L’Enfant Plaza as well as the annual Southwest Waterfront Fireworks Festival, which concludes the National Cherry Blossom Festival.

-You can access River Park via 4th and N Streets S.W. from the Waterfront Metro or Capital Bikeshare Station.
+You can access River Park via 4th and N Streets, S.W., from the Waterfront Metro or Capital Bikeshare stations.